 Richard Dieter, executive director of the Death Penalty Information Center, which tracks data on executions, said he's never heard of an execution being halted at the last minute because of a problem with the drug itself.

-Missouri and Texas are also actively using compounded pentobarbital in a one-drug formula for executions, and South Dakota has also used this method, McCracken said.
+Missouri and Texas also use compounded pentobarbital in a one-drug formula for executions, and South Dakota has also used this method, McCracken said.

 Other states have been using a three-drug combination starting with the sedative midazolam.
 But executions in those states are mostly on hold pending a U.S. Supreme Court ruling in an Oklahoma case sparked by a botched execution there.

 Prosecutors said Gissendaner repeatedly pushed her on-again, off-again lover Gregory Owen to kill her husband, Douglas Gissendaner.
-Owen ambushed her husband while she went out with friends, forced him to drive to a remote area and stabbed him multiple times.
+Owen ambushed her husband, forced him to drive to a remote area and stabbed him multiple times.

 Owen and Gissendaner then met up and set fire to the dead man's car.
-Both initially denied involvement, but Owen eventually confessed and testified against his former girlfriend.
-Owen is serving a life prison sentence and is eligible for parole in eight years.
+Owen, who eventually confessed and testified against his former girlfriend, is serving a life prison sentence and is eligible for parole in eight years.

 Follow Brumback on Twitter at http://twitter.com/katebrumback .